-The Office of Undergraduate Research and the University of Tennessee, Knoxville, are pleased to sponsor the 8th annual Research Week April 17 – 21.
-This week celebrates and highlights undergraduate research and creative activities that take place across campus.
+The Office of Undergraduate Research and the University of Tennessee, Knoxville, are pleased to sponsor the 9th annual Research Week April 15–18.
+This event is a week-long celebration of undergraduate research and the creative activities that take place across campus.
 From fascinating student presentations at EURēCA to the campus-wide 3 Minutes to Win It Research Video Challenge, Research Week is full of fun and exciting ways to celebrate the amazing work of UT students.

 Exhibition of Undergraduate Research and Creative Achievement (EURēCA)